Which Amazon Fire Stick is the Newest? [May 2022]

 The Fire TV Cube is similar to the Fire Stick only because it is a streaming device.
 Aside from that, the 2nd Generation Cube is the latest version, released in September of 2019.

-If you’ve stumbled across this device while browsing Amazon, you’ve surely noticed both the device and the price tag are much larger than all of the other Fire TV devices.
+If you’ve stumbled across this device while browsing Amazon, you’ve surely noticed that the device and the price tag are much larger than all other Fire TV devices.
 That’s because this isn’t just a streaming device.
 It’s also an Alexa device and command center for your entertainment devices.
+In other words, it’s a computer to some degree.

 From your television to your soundbar, the 2nd generation of the Fire Cube adds Alexa’s functionality to many other devices.
 For example, if you’re still using a cable box, the Fire Cube will let you control what channels you’re watching and the volume with Alexa Voice.

 The Fire TV Cube also supports 4K streaming, has Dolby Atmos Audio functionality, and holds 16GB of storage instead of other Fire TV devices with 8GB or less.
 Of course, you also get full Ethernet support.
-You can order the Fire TV Cube on Amazon for $119.99 unless you catch it on Prime Day or during holiday sales events.
+You can order the Fire TV Cube on Amazon right now for $69.99, which is regularly $119.99 unless you catch it on Prime Day or during holiday sales events.

 In closing, the Fire TV Stick 4K Max is the latest version of any Fire TV device, aside from actual TVs.
 On the other hand, the newest Fire TV Cube (2019, 2nd Gen.) does more and offers more (increased storage, other devices control, etc.), except the 4K Max has Wi-Fi 6 support and improved navigational speed.
-This model also upped the performance with its higher CPU and GPU speeds and having more RAM, which makes the slight cost difference worth every penny!
+This model also upped the performance with its higher CPU and GPU hardware and RAM, making the slight cost difference worth every penny!